-Hot, nutritious set lunches and ala carte items are available to students, faculty, and visitors every day in the cafeteria between 10:30 am and 1:30 pm.
+Hot, nutritious set lunches, snacks and fruits are available to students, faculty, and visitors every day in the cafeteria between 10:30 am and 1:30 pm.
 The cafeteria, student lounge, and courtyard areas are the only areas in the school where food and beverages are permitted.
 Bottled water and non-sugar/non-milk tea is allowed in classrooms and hallways, but students should not drink while walking, and be careful not to spill their drink.
-Due to the COVID-19 situation, our cafeteria food service in August is still not clear.
-We will keep you updated once known.
+Due to the COVID-19 situation, our cafeteria only offers lunch boxes and students should place an order by 8 am on the day they wish to order.